shygiants/tensorflow-boilerplate/README.md

-# TensorFlow Bootstrap
+# TensorFlow Boilerplate

-A bootstrap for a TensorFlow project
+A boilerplate for a TensorFlow project

 ## Run